Shubhampatil274/Shubhampatil274/README.md

 - 💬 Ask me about **Artificial intelligence - Machine Learning**

-- 🤝 I’m looking for help with **🛫Masters In Aborad IN DATA-Science,Blockchain**
+- 🤝 I’m looking for help with **🛫Masters In Aborad IN Data-Science,Blockchain**

 - 📫 How to reach me **[LinkedIn](linkedin.com/in/shubhampatil274) or [Twitter](https://twitter.com/Shubham27281997)**